 Swimming Pool Safety for Neighborhood Pools

-Whether you own your own swimming pool or not, your child will likely utilize your neighborhood swimming pool.
+Whether you own a swimming pool or not, your child will likely utilize a neighborhood swimming pool for swimming classes.
 Keep in mind that neighborhood swimming pools have the prospective to be hazardous just as privately owned swimming pools do.

 It is important to go over swimming pool rules and security with your children prior to visiting a swimming pool.
 Stress that running around a pool is never allowed.
 When you arrive at the pool area, never leave a child unattended.
 If your child is attending swim lessons, you are still required to check them in, even in a neighborhood pool.